MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/conceptual-extensions.md

 Each extension type defines the scope at which they operate on the cluster.
 Extension installations on Arc-enabled Kubernetes clusters are either *cluster-scoped* or *namespace-scoped*.

-A cluster-scoped extension will be installed in the `release-namespace` specified during extension creation.
-Typically, only one instance of the cluster-scoped extension and its components, such as pods, operators, and Custom Resource Definitions (CRDs), are installed in the release namespace on the cluster.
+A cluster-scoped extension is installed in the `release-namespace` that you specify when create an instance of an extension.
+Typically, only one instance of the cluster-scoped extension and its components, such as pods, operators, and custom resource definitions (CRDs), are installed in the release namespace on the cluster.

-A namespace-scoped extension can be installed in a given namespace provided using the `–namespace` property.
+You can install a namespace-scoped extension in a specific namespace by using the `–namespace` property.
 Because the extension can be deployed for a namespace, multiple instances of the namespace-scoped extension and its components can run on a cluster.
 Each instance of the extension has permissions for the namespace where it's deployed.
-All the above extensions are cluster-scoped except Event Grid on Kubernetes.
+All the extensions that are described in this article are cluster-scoped except the Event Grid on Kubernetes extension.

-All of the [currently available extensions](extensions-release.md) are cluster-scoped, except for [Azure API Management on Azure Arc](/azure/api-management/how-to-deploy-self-hosted-gateway-azure-arc) .
+All the [currently available extensions](extensions-release.md) are cluster-scoped, except [Azure API Management on Azure Arc](/azure/api-management/how-to-deploy-self-hosted-gateway-azure-arc) .

 ## Related content